davidmolina/davidmolina.github.io/_posts/2019-04-12-dorchester-conference-welches-oregon.md

 This morning's opening keynote and the one I was most excited about hearing from former candidate for Douglas County Commissioner and Army veteran, [Alek Skarlatos](https://www.instagram.com/alekskarlatos/).
 Skarlatos is most famous for helping stop a terrorist attack on a Paris-bound train.
 This [Army Times article goes into more depth](https://www.armytimes.com/news/your-army/2018/05/16/paris-train-hero-alek-skarlatos-runs-for-county-commissioner-in-oregon/).

 If you're on Facebook, [here's some conversations re Dorchester Conference](https://www.facebook.com/search/str/dorchester+conference+2019/keywords_search?epa=SEARCH_BOX).
 Give them a [like](https://www.facebook.com/DorchesterConference/).
 If you're here at the Resort, say hello.
 If not, looking forward to seeing you at next year's.
+And, of course I'll be posting photos on my [Instagram stories](https://www.instagram.com/davidcmolina/) throughout the weekend.

 ---